AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 ## Scroller

 As far as AnyChart doesn't limit the number of points on a chart, you might face a problem of having too many data points on your chart plot.
-The solution of this problem is simple: use {api:anychart.charts.Cartesian#xScroller}**.xScroller()**{api} method.
-This method creates a scroller on the chart plot and limits the amount of visible data points at the same time.
+The solution of this problem is simple: use {api:anychart.charts.Cartesian#xScroller}**.xScroller()**{api} and yScroller() methods.
+These methods create scrollers on the chart plot and limits the amount of visible data points at the same time.

 ```
-  // create chart scroller
+  // create horizontal chart scroller
-  var scroller = chart.xScroller();
+  var xScroller = chart.xScroller();
   // scroller settings
-  scroller.enabled(true);
+  xScroller.enabled(true);

+  // enables zoom on chart by default
+  var xZoom = chart.xZoom();
   // define the number of visible points at the same time
-  scroller.setToPointsCount(8);
+  xZoom.setToPointsCount(8);

+  // create vertical chart scroller
+  var yScroller = chart.yScroller();
+  // scroller settings
+  yScroller.enabled(true);

+  // enables zoom on chart by default
+  var yZoom = chart.yZoom();
+  // define the number of visible points at the same time
+  yZoom.setToPointsCount(6);
 ```

 More information on scroller managing can be found in [Scroller article](../Common_Settings/Scroller).